cunkmanjones/opgg-scraper/README.md

 # Why
 *This project isn't to be taken seriously; I just made it for fun.*<br/>
 I wanted to make a small application in Python with a nice-looking GUI.
-I also wanted to create a Github Repository and see how difficult it would be to maintain it.
+I also wanted to create a GitHub repository and see how difficult it would be to maintain it.
 The coding isn't clean or well documented, there's a massive gap in between commits due to overhauling the entire backend, and I learned more and more as the project went on, so a lot of the formatting evolved over time.
 The project itself isn't technically a scraper anymore, but I'm committed to the name.

 # License
 - [**LGPLv3.0 License**](https://github.com/cunkmanjones/opgg-scraper/blob/main/LICENSE)